hik2/VR-Ocean-World-Builder/README.md

 # Virtual Reality Ocean World Builder
 Interactive virtual reality (VR) underwater ocean environment with object creation, interaction, and locomotion.
 Developed in Unity.
-* Can create fish, dolphins, rocks and food to feed the fish.
+* Use the UI to create fish, dolphins, rocks and food to feed the fish.
 * Switch to flying locomotion to go swimming with the fish.
 * Scale the size of objects and hold them in place to create your own unique world.